 Travel by plane

 Please book an economy class ticket (return tickets are often less expensive than one-way tickets, so please book the cheapest ticket) for travel by plane.
+If you book a return ticket, the return leg must not fall on the Christmas / New Year periods, Easter and other peak seasons.
 You may travel to Frankfurt up to one week before the start of your contract.
 Expenses incurred for excess baggage will be reimbursed up to a maximum of €100.

 Travel by train